 Self regulation and coping with feelings and impulses: cognitive behavioral coping skills are taught to relieve frustration, anger, and anxiety

 OUR REWARD SYSTEM ENCOURAGES SOCIAL PRACTICE AND PROVIDES MOTIVATION, CREATING GREAT NEW SOCIAL HABITS!

 At Camp Pegasus, an “aggressively positive” and fun reward system provides structure and encourages campers to practice their social skills.
 Our counselors observe with eagle eyes to catch every camper’s positive interactions.

-Counselors give specifically targeted praise so the camper is aware of the social skill he used.
-Campers and bunks earn points for these positive social behaviors and can purchase prizes each day.
+Counselors give specific Targeted Positive Reflection (TPR) so the camper is aware of the social skill s/he used.
+Young campers and bunks earn points for these positive social behaviors and can purchase prizes each day.
 Teen campers have the option to bank their daily points and save up for a shopping spree in the Camp Pegasus merch store!

 Camp is inherently fun and at Camp Pegasus we make practicing positive social skills fun as well.
 The external motivation of the rewards help campers manage themselves internally and teaches cause and effect.
 They learn self awareness and that their actions (cause) impact friendships (effect).
-Campers THINK A LITTLE HARDER about their own behavior and work to control their impulses.
+Campers THINK A LITTLE HARDER about their own behavior, controlling their impulses, and succeeding!